-In the absence of such specification, the proxyholder shall be deemed to have been granted the authority to vote the relevant Units and Special Voting Units FOR: (i) the election of the Trustees as set forth in this Circular; (ii) the appointment of auditors as set forth in this Circular, at such remuneration as may be determined by the board of Trustees (the "Board"); (iii) the approval of amendments to Killam's Restricted Trust Unit Plan as set for in this Circular and (iv) the approval of the Trust's approach to executive compensation as set for in this Circular.
-The Proxy also confers discretionary authority upon the persons named in the Proxy with respect to amendments to, or variations of, the matters identified in the Notice and with respect to other matters that may properly be brought before the Meeting.
+In the absence of such specification, the proxyholder shall be deemed to have been granted the authority to vote the relevant Units and Special Voting Units FOR: (i) the election of the Trustees as set forth in this Circular; (ii) the appointment of auditors as set forth in this Circular, at such remuneration as may be determined by the Board; and (iii) the approval of the Trust's approach to executive compensation as set for in this Circular.
+The Proxy also confers discretionary authority upon the persons named in the Proxy with respect to amendments to, or variations of, the matters identified in the Notice of Meeting and with respect to other matters that may properly be brought before the Meeting.

-As of the date hereof, the Management of Killam knows of no such amendment, variation or other matter to come before the Meeting other than the matters referred to in the Notice of Meeting.
+As of March 17, 2020, the Management of Killam knows of no such amendment, variation or other matter to come before the Meeting other than the matters referred to in the Notice of Meeting.